zayo/steam-thresher/README.md

 > Do not create other marker interfaces for things like this.
 It's not justified by any means.
 > If the `DataAction` split will be required, it would be better to split `Action` for `NavAction`
 > consumed by `NavHostActivity` only and then `DataAction` for non-UI consumptions.
+> For the sake of consistency it might make sense to use `Navigator` only for UI and somewhat
+> replicate the same thing for the Data consumption to not mix them together.
+Caution!

 #### Forward `Navigator`
 The consumption of `Navigator` in `NavHostActivity` denotes that the use case is forward only.
 This